Geography of Brunei: Climate

-The climate in Brunei is tropical equatorial and humid subtropical at higher elevations with heavy rainfall.
 The municipality of Bandar Seri Begawan's climate is tropical equatorial with two seasons.
 Dry season is extremely hot (24 to 36 C).
 Wet or rainy season is generally warm and wet (20 to 28 C).
 Most of the country is a flat coastal plain with mountains in the east and hilly lowland in the west.
 The lowest point is at sea level and the highest is Bukit Pagon (1850 m).
-Brunei also experiences typhoons and flooding.
+The climatic regions of the country is as follows: